gruntwork-io/terragrunt/README.md

    policy](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/access-control-identity-based.html)
    granting all DynamoDB actions (`dynamodb:*`) on the table `terragrunt_locks` (see the [DynamoDB locking configuration](#dynamodb-locking-configuration) for how to configure this table name).
-Here is an example IAM policy that grants the necessary permissions on the `terragrunt_locks` in region `us-west-2` for an account with account id `1234567890`:
+Here is an example IAM policy that grants the necessary permissions on the `terragrunt_locks` table in region `us-west-2` for an account with account id `1234567890`:

     ```json